 The west coast has spectacular options for all levels of hiking ability.
 Follow forested trails to the open Pacific Ocean where your footprints could quite likely be the only ones in the sand.
-Two of these west coast hiking highlights became more accessible in the summer of 2010 when the trail to Raft Cove was re-routed and improved with boardwalk and bridging, and the trail to San Josef Bay was resurfaced.
-A parking lot expansion at the trailhead for San Josef Bay, and Cape Scott, leading to the North Coast Trail was also completed during the site upgrade.
+Two of these west coast day-hiking highlights are Raft Cove and San Josef Bay.

 If you plan on exploring some of the more remote areas of the region, make sure you are prepared: